turkprogrammer/GoAppGenerator/Readme.md

 Create a new Pull Request

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - https://mit-license.org/.